near/docs/docs/tokens/lockup.md

 near call some_lockup.lockup.near transfer '{"receiver_id": "some_recipient.near", "amount": "100000000000000000000000000"}' --accountId=lockup_owner.near --gas=50000000000000 --useLedgerKey="44'/397'/0'/0'/1'"
 ```

-If you forget to use the large amount of AttoNEAR (eg you wrote "1.5" instead of "1500000000000000000000000"), you might get an error like `panicked at 'Failed to deserialize input from JSON.: Error("invalid digit found in string", line: 1, column: 17)'`
+If you forget to use the large amount of yoctoNEAR (eg you wrote "1.5" instead of "1500000000000000000000000"), you might get an error like `panicked at 'Failed to deserialize input from JSON.: Error("invalid digit found in string", line: 1, column: 17)'`

 ## Frequent questions?